Judeo-Christian: In the United States

-American Christians, particularly those aligned with the Christian Right, have historically extended strong support to the State of Israel.
+American Christians have historically supported Israel.
+This support has been diminished since the October 7th attacks and subsequent Gaza War in 2023 but remains strong among the American Christian right.
 This support is rooted in conservative Protestant theology, which views Jews as God's chosen people with a special biblical status and role.
 However, this perspective is paradoxical, as it also considers Jews in need of conversion to Christianity for salvation.
-Beyond theological reasons, liberal Christian and secular organizations have also played significant roles in advocating for Jewish migration to Palestine and the establishment of Israel, often citing humanitarian concerns.
-This multifaceted support has influenced U.S. foreign policy towards Israel, reflecting the complex interplay between religious beliefs and political activism within the American Christian community.
+Beyond theological reasons, liberal Christian and secular organizations have played roles in advocating for Jewish migration to Palestine and the Occupied West Bank.

 In contrast, by the 1970s, mainline Protestant denominations and the National Council of Churches were more supportive of Palestinians than Israel.
 Natan Sharansky observed in 2019 that, for the first time, he was encountering the situation of nations with ample governmental support for Israel but disinterest and even overt hostility by the Jewish populace.

 The scriptural basis for this new positive attitude towards Jews among evangelicals is found in Genesis 12:3, in which God promises that he will bless those who bless Abraham, and curse those who curse them.
 In the evangelical interpretation this promise includes the descendants of Abraham.
 Other factors in the new philo-Semitism include gratitude to the Jews for contributing to the theological foundations of Christianity and being the source of the prophets and Jesus; remorse for the Church's history of antisemitism; and fear that God will judge the nations at the end of time based on how they treated the Jewish people.
-Moreover, for many evangelicals Israel is seen as the instrument through which prophecies of the end times are fulfilled.
+Moreover, many Christian evangelicals see Israel as the instrument through which prophecies of the end times are fulfilled.